 Not Aligning Emails with Overall Marketing Campaigns

-Your emails should cohesively integrate with broader organizational initiatives and marketing campaigns.
+Your emails should cohesively integrate with broader organizational initiatives, align with brand guidelines, and support marketing campaigns.

 Too Much Focus on Selling